jayeshchoudhari/jayeshchoudhari.github.io/_pages/about.md

 ---
 I am Jayesh Choudhari, currently a Postdoctoral Fellow at University of Warwick, honoured to be working under the guidance of [Dr. Sayan Bhattacharya](https://www.dcs.warwick.ac.uk/~u1671158/).

 Before joining as a postdoc, I was a Ph.D. student in the [Computer Science Department](http://cs.iitgn.ac.in/) at [IIT Gandhinagar](http://www.iitgn.ac.in/) since December 2014.
 I was privileged to be advised by [Prof. Anirban Dasgupta](https://sites.google.com/site/anirbandasgupta/) and co-advised by [Dr. Indrajit Bhattacharya](https://sites.google.com/site/indrajitb/).
 As a part of my thesis I worked on developing **Models and Algorithms for Information Diffusion in Social Networks**.
 I also worked closely with [Dr. Srikanta Bedathur](http://www.cse.iitd.ac.in/~srikanta/).
-Currently I am working on problems related to Dynamic algorithms, Information Diffusion, Coresets, Fault-Tolerant algorithms, Sublinear time algorithms.
 During my Ph.D., I was also awarded *TCS Research Scholarship* from Jan.
 2015 till Dec.
 2018.

+Currently I am working on problems related to broader set of topics such as Dynamic algorithms, Fairness, Coresets, Information Diffusion in Networks, Fault-Tolerant algorithms, and Sublinear time algorithms.

-**Reviewer:** WSDM 2021, AAAI 2021, AISTATS 2021
+**Reviewer:** WSDM 2021, AAAI 2021, AISTATS 2021, ISAAC 2019, KAIS 2017

 <!--
 **Recent Work in Progress:**